starryalley/Anduril2/README.md

 # What's here

-Since I plan to only work with my Emisar D4v2s, I've deleted unrelated FW for other flashlights and many more stuffs from the huge repository.
+Since I plan to only work with my existing Anduril2 lights (see below list), I've deleted unrelated FW for other flashlights and many more stuffs from the huge repository.
 Basically I copied the ToyKeeper/ stuff from the original repo and removed unrelated hwdef and configs here.

-This repo contains my own changes to Anduril2 firmware for my 8 D4v2, a DW4, a SP10 Pro, and a TS10 (as of Jun 2022).
+This repo contains my own changes to Anduril2 firmware for my 8 D4v2, a DW4, a SP10 Pro, and a TS10 (as of Jul, 2022).

 The following is the built targets used: